IsiahJordan/quickelt-app/specification.md

 - Include edge cases and negative scenarios for completeness.
 - For AI features, include fallback behaviors and thresholds for abstention.

-### 3.3 Quality of Service
-💬 _Quality attributes that constrain or qualify functional behavior._

-➥ Use specific metrics, ranges, and conditions.

-💡 Tips:
-- When a quality applies only to a subset of functions, reference the related requirement IDs.
-- Provide rationale when targets cut across functions to aid trade-off decisions.

-#### 3.3.1 Performance
-💬 _Response time, throughput, and resource usage expectations._

-➥ Specify timing relationships, peak/steady-state loads, and performance targets under expected conditions.
-Include measurement methods, environments, and acceptance thresholds.
-Note any real-time constraints.

-💡 Tips:
-- Include scalability targets and capacity planning assumptions.
-- Consider organizing into subcategories for clarity: Time (latency, throughput, etc.) and Space (memory, storage, bandwidth, etc.).

-#### 3.3.2 Security
-💬 _Defines the protection of data, identities, and operations._

-➥ Define authentication, authorization, data protection (in transit/at rest), auditing, and privacy requirements.
-Address abuse/misuse and external attacks (e.g., injection, data exfiltration, or service compromise), and include secure defaults and incident response requirements.

-💡 Tips:
-- Distinguish mandatory controls vs. recommended practices.
-- Consider organizing into subcategories for clarity: Safety (harmful external outcomes), Confidentiality (disclose data to unauthorized parties), Privacy (private data disclosed without consent), Integrity (data modified without authorization), and Availability (authorized data or resources made available when requested).

-📝 Note:
-Place generic security controls here (3.3.2), and cross-reference from supported controls as necessary:
-- Use 3.1 External Interfaces for interface-level validation and secure protocols.
-- Use 3.4 Compliance for regulatory/contractual obligations and audit evidence.
-- Use 3.6 AI/ML for model-specific runtime protections and data governance.

-#### 3.3.3 Reliability
-💬 _Ability to consistently perform as specified._

-➥ Specify reliability metrics and techniques (e.g., MTBF, error budgets, retry/backoff, idempotency, redundancy).
-Define conditions under which reliability is assessed and any failover behaviors.
-Define graceful degradation (e.g., fallback components, cached results, AI/ML deterministic heuristics), timeout/abstain policies, and rollback to previous versions.

-#### 3.3.4 Availability
-💬 _System uptime and readiness to deliver service._

-➥ Define availability targets, maintenance windows, and mechanisms like checkpointing, recovery, and restart.
-Include geographical/zone redundancy if applicable.

-💡 Tips:
-- Express availability in terms meaningful to users (e.g., downtime per month) and tie to SLAs/SLOs.
-- Capture scale-out/in behavior affecting availability (e.g., max failover time, quorum constraints).

-#### 3.3.5 Observability
-💬 _Ability to understand system state and behavior in production through telemetry._

-➥ Define requirements for logs, metrics, traces, and profiling: events/fields, cardinality limits, sampling, retention, and privacy/PII handling in telemetry.
-Specify standard labels (e.g., service, version, tenant), correlation/trace IDs propagation, and redaction policies.
-State SLO-aligned alert rules, dashboards, and ownership.

-💡 Tips:
-- Avoid maintenance-process details (keep runbooks and on-call policies in 3.5.4 Maintainability).

-### 3.4 Compliance
-💬 _Requirements derived to satisfy external standards, regulations, or contracts._

-➥ Specify mandated formats, naming conventions, accounting procedures, provider/user rights and agreements, licensing agreements, audit tracing, records retention, and reporting.
-For each compliance item, reference 2.3 Product Constraints if applicable, or cite the authoritative source directly.

 ### 3.5 Design and Implementation
 💬 _Constraints or mandates affecting how the solution is designed, deployed, and maintained._